oracle-livelabs/apex/apex-workflows/6-calculate-fees-activities/6-calculate-fees-activities.md

 ## Introduction

-In this lab, you will continue building the Doctor Appointment Workflow, focusing on defining activities, setting parameters, and creating conditional branches.
+In this lab, you will continue building the Calculate Fees Workflow, focusing on defining activities, setting parameters, and creating conditional branches.

 ### Objectives